alex-kalanis/kw_auth_sources/README.md

 ## Caveats

-It's build for standalone usage - nothing more need than basics.
+It's build for standalone usage - nothing more need than basics and dependencies.